ChocoTaco1/Tribes2-Server-Setup-Guide/README.md

  - Adding an ftp server can also help with file management, granted you locked down the ports

  - Higher Priorty: To allow your user to set a higher priority use add at the end of...
+(I wouldnt recommend this on shared cpus)

 		sudo nano /etc/security/limits.conf

 		@t2server        -          nice          -20

- - New startup would be something with `nice -n -5` added...
+	New startup would be something with `nice -n -5` added...

 		nice -n -5 taskset -c 0 wineconsole Tribes2.exe -dedicated -mod Classic